shanerehm1234/M0_Digital_Eyes/README.md

 On the LCD
 VCC---68Ω resistor---> LED- Remove the SMD resistor on the trace and solder the resistor to the lower solder pad.
+There IS a 3.3V pin on the board that may work on the LED pin, which would require another wire.
+I haven't tried it yet.

 ![image](https://github.com/user-attachments/assets/f27f43d1-415f-4987-a127-c3050e23ebf7)

 ## Code